Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Step 3: Prepare Painting Area

-If you chose to spray paint your bird cage, you’ll need more of those large cardboard pieces because the spray paint can get everywhere!
+If you choose to spray paint your bird cage, you’ll need more of those large cardboard pieces because the spray paint can get everywhere!

 Also, make sure your birds are not in the vicinity.
 Move any other furniture away too!